chimericdream/worldofpannotia.com/src/_specific_magic_weapons/dagger-of-venom.md

   casterLevel: "5th"
   prerequisites:
     feats: ["{% feat_link craft-magic-arms-and-armor %}"]
-    spells: ["_poison_"]
+    spells: ["{% spell_link poison %}"]
     special: []
   slot: ""
-  marketPrice: 0
+  marketPrice: 8302
   marketPriceSpecial: ""
   costToCreate:
-    gp: 0
+    gp: 4302
-    xp: 0
+    xp: 320
   costToCreateSpecial: ""
   weight: ""
-  description: ""
+  description: |
----
     This black _+1 dagger_ has a serrated edge.
-It allows the wielder to use a _poison_ effect (as the spell, save DC 14) upon a creature struck by the blade once per day.
+It allows the wielder to use a {% spell_link poison %} effect (as the spell, save DC 14) upon a creature struck by the blade once per day.
 The wielder can decide to use the power after he has struck.
-Doing so is a free action, but the _poison_ effect must be invoked in the same round that the dagger strikes.
+Doing so is a free action, but the {% spell_link poison %} effect must be invoked in the same round that the dagger strikes.
-; Price 8,302 gp; Cost 4,302 gp + 320 XP.
+---